 See Managing relations for more details on relations.

 The Juju client is command line interface (CLI) software that is used to manage Juju, whether as an administrator or as a regular user.
 It is installed onto one's personal workstation.
 This software connects to Juju controllers and is used to issue commands that deploy and manage application units running on cloud instances.

-In the case of the localhost cloud (LXD), the cloud is housed within the same system as the Juju client:
+In the case of the localhost cloud (LXD), the cloud is a local LXD daemon housed within the same system as the Juju client:

-Although LXD itself can operate over the network, Juju does not support this.
-The client must be local to the LXD containers.
+LXD itself can operate over the network and Juju does support this (

 A Juju agent is software that runs on every Juju machine.
 There is a machine agent that operates at the machine level and a unit agent that works at the application unit level.
 Thus there are typically at least two agents running on each regular (non-controller) machine: one for the machine and one for a deployed application/charm.
 The controller normally has a single machine agent running.